 2.1 Illustration of a simple query in (a) and the corresponding pipeline in (b).
-[2, Fig. 1] : 2.2 Intel Data Streaming Accelerator Internal Architecture.
-Shows the components that the chip is made up of, how they are connected and which 0.9 outside components the DSA communicates with.
-[7, Fig. 1 (a)] Ę 2.3 Intel Data Streaming Accelerator Software View.
-Illustrating the software stack and internal interactions from user applications, through the driver , 2.4 to the portal for work submission.
-[7, Fig. 1 (b)] • be selected with the parameter node, and the template parameter path elects whether to run on hardware (Intel DSA) or software (CPU) 8 3.1 Xeon Max Layout [13, Fig. 14] for a 2-Socket System when configured with HBM-Flat.
+[2, Fig. 1] 5 2.2 Intel Data Streaming Accelerator Internal Architecture.
+Shows the components that the chip is made up of, how they are connected and which 0.0 outside components the DSA communicates with.
+[7, Fig. 1 (a)] 2.3 Intel Data Streaming Accelerator Software View.
+Illustrating the software stack and internal interactions from user applications, through the driver 2.4 to the portal for work submission.
+[7, Fig. 1 (b)] • elects whether to run on hardware (Intel DSA) or software (CPU) 8 3.1 Xeon Max Layout [13, Fig. 14] for a 2-Socket System when configured with HBM-Flat.
 Showing separate Node IDs for manual HBM access and for Cores and DDR-SDRAM 11 3.2 Outer Benchmark Procedure Pseudocode.
 Timing marked with yellow background.
-Showing preparation of memory locations, clearing of cache entries, timing points and synchronized benchmark launch 12 3.3 Inner Benchmark Procedure Pseudocode.
-Showing work submission for single and batch submission 13 3.4 Throughput for different Submission Methods and Sizes.
+Showing preparation of memory locations, clearing of cache 3.3 entries, timing points and synchronized benchmark launch 12 13 3.4 Throughput for different Submission Methods and Sizes.
 Performing a copy with source and destination being node 0, executed by the DSA on node 0.
 Observable is the submission cost which affects small transfer 10 sizes differently, as there the completion time is lower 14 3.5 Throughput for different Thread Counts and Sizes.
 Multiple threads submit to the same Shared Work Queue.
 Performing a copy with source and destination being node 0, executed by the DSA on node 0 15 3.6 Copy from Node 0 to the destination Node specified on the x-axis.
-Shows peak throughput achievable with DSA for different load balancing techniques.
-16 3.7 Scalability Analysis for different amounts of participating Intel Data Streaming Accelerator (DSA)s.
+Shows 1.0 3.7 peak throughput achievable with DSA for different load balancing techniques.
+Scalability Analysis for different amounts of participating Intel Data 10 0.1 Streaming Accelerator (DSA)s.
 Displays the average throughput and the derived scaling factor.
 Shows that, although the throughput does increase with adding more accelerators, beyond two, the gained speed drops significantly.
-Calculated over the results from Figure 3.6 and therefore -1 F 3.8 applies to copies from DDR-SDRAM to HBM 17 J.O to the destination Node specified on the x-axis 18 .
+Calculated over the results from Figure 3.6 and therefore 3.8 applies to copies from DDR-SDRAM to HBM 17 J.0 to the destination Node specified on the x-axis 18